HewlettPackard/terraschema/README.md

 },
 ```

 This is actually a slight behaviour change from the validator used by terraform.
 If `nullable` is unset, then terraform treats them as `nullable` by default.
-I chose not to implement that behaviour here and instead am making the Terraform module author specify `nullable = true`.
+I chose not to implement that default behaviour here and instead am making the Terraform module author specify `nullable = true`.
 This is because otherwise schema definitions for simple programs would have to become a lot more verbose just to handle this case.

+For behaviour more consistent with Terraform, the flag `--nullable-all` can be used to reset the default value for nullable to be true.
+Note: this rule only applies to variables which have not explicitly set the value of nullable themselves.
+See [Terraform documentation on nullable](https://developer.hashicorp.com/terraform/language/values/variables#disallowing-null-input-values
+).

 ### Default Handling